gsanchit01/passmanage/README.md

 3. Keep these file on same directory
 4. Open main.c in Compiler
 5. Run the file.
-followed the above steps for better understanding
+followed the above steps for better understanding of project.